 From meditation rooms and infrared saunas to vitamin C-infused showers and electromagnetic shields, the list of upgrades is long and growing.
 And like the broader trends in wellness lifestyle, money is the only limiting factor in accessing the upper echelon.

-Living well: Residential homes, co-living apartments, high-end condos, and utopic neighborhoods have tapped wellness real estate to reimagine how we live.
+Residential homes, co-living apartments, and high-end condos have tapped wellness real estate to reimagine how we live.